apache/flink/docs/flink_on_tez_guide.md

 You can run Flink using Tez as an execution environment.
 Flink on Tez is currently included in *flink-staging* in alpha.
-All classes are localted in the *org.apache.flink.tez* package.
+All classes are located in the *org.apache.flink.tez* package.

 ## Why Flink on Tez